Medically Reviewed by Jennifer Robinson, MD on September 12, 2021

 Drug abuse isn't just about street drugs.
 Besides marijuana, legal medicines are the most commonly abused drugs in the U.S. Over-the-counter and prescription drugs can help and heal us.
-But they can be addictive and dangerous if they’re used in the wrong way.
+But some can be addictive and dangerous if they’re used the wrong way.

 Keep your family safe.
-Use this guide to help you recognize some commonly misused medicines.
-Because drugs come in many forms, not all pills and tablets are shown; drug pictures are not to scale.
+Use this guide to help you spot some commonly misused medicines.
+Because drugs come in many forms, not all pills and tablets are shown.
+Drug pictures are not to scale.

-Barbiturates -- like phenobarbital, Mebaral, Nembutal, and Seconal -- are sedatives.
+These are sedatives like phenobarbital, pentobarbital (Nembutal), and secobarbital (Seconal).
 They help with anxiety, sleep problems, and some seizures.
-But if you take more than you should, you can get addicted.
+But if you take more than prescribed, you can get addicted.
 High doses can cause trouble breathing, especially if you use them when you drink alcohol.
 If you can’t function without barbiturates, get help.
 Going into withdrawal can be dangerous.

-Valium and Xanax are two examples of benzodiazepines -- another type of sedative that can help with anxiety, panic attacks, and sleep problems.
-Benzodiazepines work well and they're safer than barbiturates.
-But overused, they can also lead to physical dependence and addiction.
+Alprazolam (Xanax), clonazepam (Klonopin) and diazepam (Valium) are two examples of benzodiazepines -- another type of sedative that can help with anxiety, panic attacks, and sleep problems.
+They work well and they're safer than barbiturates.
+But overused, and even used as prescribed, they can also lead to physical dependence and addiction.
+Stopping these medications abruptly can be dangerous.
+If you feel you depend on these medications, talk to your doctor.
 Prescription drugs shouldn't be shared.
 They are only for the person with the prescription.

-If you have trouble sleeping, drugs like Ambien, Lunesta, and Sonata can help you get the rest you need.
-But if you use them longer than your doctor suggests, you may start to believe you need them in order to sleep.
-Although they are not as addictive as some sleeping pills, doctors are concerned about abuse if they are not taken as prescribed.
+If you have trouble sleeping, drugs like zolpidem (Ambien), eszopiclone (Lunesta), and zaleplon (Sonata) can help you get the rest you need.
+But if you use them longer than your doctor suggests, you may become dependent and need them to sleep.
+Practicing sleep hygiene skills is the best way to deal with sleep problems.
+Although they're not as addictive as some sleeping pills, doctors are concerned about abuse if they're not taken as prescribed.

 Codeine and Morphine